community-z-users/czt/jedit/README.txt

 The plugins are accessible via menu Plugins/<plugin-name>.
 Is is also possible to dock each of the plugins.
 To do this, edit Global Options/Docking.
+Documentation for each of the plugins can be found in jEdit's Help system.

 NOTES AND WARNINGS
 ******************